-**Frisco, a listener, writes in to ask this: “Hi Pastor John.
-I want to propose to my girlfriend, and as I prepare for marriage thoughts of my past mistakes come to mind.
+Frisco, a listener, writes in to ask this: “Hi Pastor John.
+I want to propose to my girlfriend, and as I prepare for marriage, thoughts of my past mistakes come to mind.
 I think back to women I slept with before I was saved, and mistakes I made with my current girlfriend who, Lord willing, I will marry.
 People often speak of the purity to be saved for marriage, and how terrible it is to squander that.
 What truths do you have to share with a man or woman such as myself, struggling with regret related to past sexual mistakes and their current consequences in the context of marriage and engagement?”

-I am real eager to address this.
-This is a real and huge issue and it always has been because millions of people have been converted and will be converted to Christ out of a life of sin, not before a life of sin.
+I am really eager to address this.
+This is a real and huge issue and it always has been because millions of people have been converted, and will be converted to Christ out of a life of sin, not before a life of sin.
 That is normal.
 Evangelization of the world means we are rescuing people after they have done horrible things, not before.
 So he is not in an unusual or unique position.
 What shall we think about these previous sins?
 Or probably in his case, serious sins committed after faith.
-So I think the main thing I want to say to Frisco is this.
-Virginity is a precious gift that you cannot give to your fiancé, nor she you.
+I think the main thing I want to say to Frisco is this: Virginity is a precious gift that you cannot give to your fiancé, nor she to you.
 That is a great sadness and a great loss.
 But there are gifts you can give her and God will multiply those gifts so wonderfully that the loss will not be destructive.
 That is what I want to say.

-And here is what I mean.
+Here is what I mean.
 You said, Frisco, that you have heard people say: Save yourself sexually for marriage and it is a terrible thing to squander that.
 Well, I say: Yes, yes, yes.
 That is exactly right.
 That is exactly what I think Paul and Jesus would counsel any virgin.
-1 Corinthians 6:18: Flee fornication.
+“Flee fornication” (1 Corinthians 6:18).
 Your body belongs to God as a single person and it will belong to your future spouse.
-Be good to think about this from 1 Corinthians 7:
+It is good to think about this from 1 Corinthians 7:

-And you will want to teach your children to have it.
-So what is the gift you do have to give to this fiancé with whom you have had sexual relations?
-What gift can you give her that God might be pleased to make so wonderful the gift you can’t give her will not destroy?
-And here it is.
-The gift you can give is this.
-You can look you fiancé in the eye and say: I failed you.
+And here it is; the gift you can give is this: You can look you fiancé in the eye and say, “I failed you.
 I failed God and I am deeply, deeply sorry.
 I hate what I did.
 I hate the hurt it caused you and me.
 I hate the dishonor that I brought upon the Lord.
 I hate the disrespect I showed you in not caring for you better.
 And I repent.
 I turn away from that sin and sinful forces that drove it.
 I renounce them.
-And I turn to Jesus Christ my Lord and my Redeemer and I receive from him his full and blood bought forgiveness and I cherish it with all my heart.
+And I turn to Jesus Christ my Lord and my Redeemer and I receive from him his full and blood-bought forgiveness and I cherish it with all my heart.
 I tremble at the thought of despising his blood now.

 That is the gift, Frisco, that you can give as a wonderful gift to your fiancé.
 And I pray that God will seal that gift for both of you.